 2. They’re not sure if God likes them

 “Sure, he’s a God of love, but he’s also a God of justice.
-He sends earthquakes to punish cities.
+He sends earthquakes and pandemics to punish cities.
 He takes away your children.
 He trains you with sickness and scourging, so don’t make him angry.”
 What awful lies!
 What fear and insecurity this graceless teaching has brought to those whom God loves.